A brief review of evolutionary game dynamics in the reinforcement learning paradigm: Cooperation

 Many studies have extended the two-player PDG to multi-agent settings, such as on 2D lattices, to investigate cooperation at the population level~\cite{ding2019q,lee2025enhancing}.
 Within RL, classical mechanisms from imitation learning have been revisited, including direct reciprocity~\cite{jia2021local}, indirect reciprocity~\cite{zhao2024emergence}, spatial reciprocity~\cite{wang2025spatial}, adaptive migration~\cite{fang2025evolution}, reputation~\cite{zhang2025cooperation}, and preferential selection~\cite{bai2024preferential}.
 Regarding spatial reciprocity, Wang et al.~\cite{wang2025spatial} demonstrated that it emerges only when players interact and learn within overlapping local neighborhoods, highlighting the importance of coupling local interaction with local strategy learning for sustaining cooperation under RL.
 Furthermore, introducing third parties -- such as leaders~\cite{ding2019q}, exporters~\cite{you2023cooperative}, or loners~\cite{huang2025promoting} -- has been shown to effectively promote cooperation under RL, consistent with earlier IL findings.

 Beyond these well-known factors, RL-based studies of the PDG have revealed novel phenomena~\cite{zhang2012universal,wang2022levy,wang2023reinforcement}.
 Zhang et al.~\cite{zhang2012universal} found that moderate greediness optimally promotes cooperation, a result robust across network types.
 In Ref.~\cite{jia2021local}, global players who consider neighborhood-wide stimuli foster stronger conditional cooperation via direct reciprocity, thereby helping to sustain cooperation.
 Wang et al.~\cite{wang2022levy} showed that L{\'e}vy noise in payoffs enhances cooperation by creating a Q-value advantage for cooperative actions -- an effect absent under Gaussian or no noise.
-In a DQN-based updating model, Ref.~\cite{wang2023reinforcement} reported that increasing the discount factor expands cooperative clusters until full cooperation is achieved, while the temptation factor $b$ has little influence.
-Recently, Su et.al.~\cite{su2025multi} discovered a strategy called memory-two bilateral reciprocity, which outperforms most known strategies in pairwise interactions and dominates evolving populations, enhancing overall cooperation -- a catalytic-like effect also discussed in Ref.~\cite{sheng2024catalytic}.
+In a DQN-based updating model, Ref.~\cite{wang2023reinforcement} reported that increasing the discount factor expands cooperative clusters until full cooperation is achieved, while the temptation factor $b$ has little influence. {Recently, Su et al.~\cite{su2025multi} employed multi-agent reinforcement learning to discover a novel strategy termed the ``memory-two bilateral reciprocity" (MTBR) strategy.
+This strategy not only outperforms most known strategies in pairwise interactions but also dominates in evolving populations, promoting higher levels of cooperation and social welfare.
+This remarkable performance has been validated through both simulations and mathematical analysis, highlighting that multi-agent reinforcement learning not only serves as a strategy update mechanism but also demonstrates significant potential as a strategy discovery tool.
+Interestingly, the overall cooperation is also enhanced -- a catalytic-like effect was also discussed in Ref.~\cite{sheng2024catalytic}.}